-Apo-Temazepam; CO Temazepam; Dom-Temazepam; Novo-Temazepam; PHL-Temazepam; PMS-Temazepam; ratio-Temazepam; Restoril; Temazepam-15; Temazepam-30
+Apo-Temazepam; Dom-Temazepam; PHL-Temazepam; PMS-Temazepam; Restoril; Temazepam-15; Temazepam-30; Teva-Temazepam

 - It is used to treat sleep problems.

-- If you have an allergy to temazepam or any other part of this drug.
+- If your child has an allergy to this drug or any part of this drug.

-- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
-Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
+Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - This drug may be habit-forming with long-term use.

-- To lower the chance of feeling dizzy or passing out, rise slowly over a few minutes when sitting or lying down.
-Be careful climbing stairs.
+- To lower the chance of feeling dizzy or passing out, have your child rise slowly if your child has been sitting or lying down.
+Have your child be careful going up and down stairs.

-- Avoid alcohol or other drugs and natural products that slow your actions.
+- Talk with your child’s doctor before giving your child other drugs and natural products that may slow your child’s actions.

-- This drug may cause harm to the unborn baby if you take it while you are pregnant.
-If you get pregnant while taking this drug, call your doctor right away.
+- This drug may cause harm to the unborn baby if your child takes it during pregnancy.
+If your child is pregnant or gets pregnant while taking this drug, call the doctor right away.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Tell the doctor if your child is breast-feeding a baby.
+You will need to talk about any risks to the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Signs of low mood (depression), thoughts of killing yourself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.
+- If your child shows signs of low mood (depression), thoughts of killing him/herself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.

 - Memory problems or loss.